snkas/ns3-basic-sim-intro/chapters/2_discrete_event_simulation.md

    yet no simulation time will pass.
 For example, in (iii) nodes[3].Receive(P), we could also perform a very difficult calculation involving relativity and whatnot, which might take 200 hours (= 7.2e+8ms) to compute the more accurately modelled propagation delay.
-   If we want this difficultly simulated to take time, we can do this.
+   If we want this difficulty simulated to take time, we can do this.
    For instance, let's say 50ms in our simulation we want it take.
    After calculating the propagation delay we insert an event (T=106.2ms + 50ms, ComputePropagationFinished()) which in its execution inserts into Q event